sauce-archives/help/docs/on-premise/box-setup.md

 <h4 id="mongo">MongoDB Installation</h4>

-We will install two different MongoDB instances, since we will run our App on one host machine, while the Android and iOS pools share a second machine.

-Theoretically the <a href="#architecture">system architecture</a> for every specific setup can look different depending on your individual use case.
+Every host machine needs to install its own MongoDB instance.
+As stated above in our <a href="#architecture">system architecture</a>our standard example will have two Mongo DB instances running.
+One will be connected to our <a href="#app-install">App machine</a>, the second one will be running on the device pool machine hosting the <a href="#android-install">Android</a> and <a href="#ios-install">iOS</a> pool distributions.

-Run the <a href="#sak">TestObject SAK</a> to create a MongoDB container with some default configuration.
+Firstly, we run the <a href="#sak">TestObject SAK</a> to create a MongoDB container with some default configuration.
 Most importantly the container will store all MongoDB data in the /data/mongo folder of the host system:

     sudo docker run --rm -v /var/run/docker.sock:/var/run/docker.sock quay.io/testobject/sak mongo -c create pulling image mongo:3.0.6

-After the MongoDB installation is finished, which might take a while, you will see this output:

-    created container with name testobjectmongo and id  7b2c11a7545192f09fc671e86f66154d2fe47720d4ca5e0d8e035f91a1637299
+Executing this command usually takes a  couple of minutes.
 This command creates a new docker container which will run the MongoDB.
+After the installation is finished you will see this output:

+    created container with name testobjectmongo and id  [7b2c11a7545192f09fc671e86f66154d2fe47720d4ca5e0d8e035f91a1637299]

 The next step is to start the container:

     sudo docker run --rm -v /var/run/docker.sock:/var/run/docker.sock quay.io/testobject/sak mongo -c start